The phone box where Jo Jo Dullard was last seen

 jo jo dullard Route

-She reached Moone at around 11.30 p.m. and proceeded to call her friend, Mary Cullinane, from the payphone outside of the Holy Trinity Church.
+She reached Moone at around 11.30 p.m. and proceeded to call her friend, Mary Cullinane, from the payphone outside the Holy Trinity Church.

 Toyota Carina